-If oligohydramnios is observed, COZAAR should be discontinued unless it is considered life-saving for the mother.
-Contraction stress testing (CST), a non-stress test (NST), or biophysical profiling (BPP) may be appropriate, depending upon the week of pregnancy.
+If oligohydramnios is observed, discontinue COZAAR, unless it is considered life-saving for the mother.
+Fetal testing may be appropriate, based on the week of pregnancy.
 Patients and physicians should be aware, however, that oligohydramnios may not appear until after the fetus has sustained irreversible injury.

 Losartan potassium has been shown to produce adverse effects in rat fetuses and neonates, including decreased body weight, delayed physical and behavioral development, mortality and renal toxicity.
 With the exception of neonatal weight gain (which was affected at doses as low as 10 mg/kg/day), doses associated with these effects exceeded 25 mg/kg/day (approximately three times the maximum recommended human dose of 100 mg on a mg/m² basis).
 These findings are attributed to drug exposure in late gestation and during lactation.
 Significant levels of losartan and its active metabolite were shown to be present in rat fetal plasma during late gestation and in rat milk.